 To operate the livewell, open the seacock located in the aft bilge using the remote seacock arm labeled livewell; the livewell pump is screwed directly into this seacock.
-Plug the drain in the bottom of the livewell and place the livewell switch on the helm switch panel in the "on" position.
+Place the livewell standpipe in the drain at the bottom of the livewell.
+Screw it down until the black flange makes contact with the flange on the drain fitting.
+Place the livewell switch at the helm panel in the "on" position.
 Water will enter through a plenum along the side of the livewell and be distributed through a series of holes arranged vertically along the plenum.
-The water will rise until it reaches the overflow drain above the plenum and then drain overboard.
+The water will rise to a depth even with the strainer on the standpipe and drain overboard.
+To evacuate debris and bait waste from the bottom of the livewell while it is in operation, unscrew the standpipe approximately three turns to expose two $\frac{3}{8}$ " holes located in the threads of the standpipe base.
+This will allow a small amount of water to escape through these holes and remove any waste that has settled in the bottom of the livewell.